 - Tests push-to-talk, camera control, and other features

-Building an entire app with an AI pair programmer taught us several things:
+Building a complete app with an AI pair programmer taught me a few things:

 - Architecture matters more than ever.
-Clear conventions and a well-documented codebase let the AI produce consistent, high-quality code.
-Ambiguity leads to inconsistency.
+Clear conventions and a well-documented codebase help the AI suggest consistent code.
+Ambiguity gets expensive quickly.

 - Testing is non-negotiable.
 AI-generated code needs the same rigorous testing as human-written code.
-Automated E2E tests caught issues that would have been easy to miss in manual review.
+Automated E2E tests caught issues that would have been easy to miss manually.

 - The human stays in the loop.
-Every architectural decision, every security trade-off, every user-facing choice was made by a human.
-The AI accelerates implementation, but it doesn't replace judgment.
+Every architectural decision, every security trade-off, and every product boundary stays with me.
+AI speeds up implementation, but it does not replace judgment.

 - Speed enables quality.
-Because features ship in hours instead of days, there's more time for testing, polish, and iteration.
-Faster doesn't mean sloppier — it means more cycles of improvement.
+Because features ship in hours instead of days, there are more iterations left for polish and bug fixing.
+Fast does not automatically mean good.

 Looking Ahead

-The security-relevant building blocks now live under clear boundaries in the public baby-monitor-timmy-core repository — including the architectural decisions around pairing, signaling, and backend interfaces.
+The security-relevant building blocks now live under clear boundaries in the public baby-monitor-timmy-core repository.
+That is also where the architecture decisions around pairing, signaling, and backend interfaces are documented.